kumahq/kuma-website/docs/docs/4.4.4/networking/transparent-proxying.md

 Where `kuma-dp-user` is the name of the dedicated user that will be used to run the `kuma-dp` process and `<kuma-cp IP>` is the IP address of the Kuma control plane (`kuma-cp`).

 :::warning
-Please note that this command **will change** both the host `iptables` rules as well as modify `/etc/resolv.conf`, while keeping a backup copy of the original file.
+Please note that this command **will change** both the host `iptables` rules and modify `/etc/resolv.conf`, while keeping a backup copy of the original file.
 :::

 The command has several other options which allow to change the default inbound and outbound redirect ports, add ports for exclusion and also disable the iptables or `resolve.conf` modification steps.
 The command's help has enumerated and documented the available options.